cristinatuduri/Groceasyy/README.md

   2. When the user wants to stop putting in sections, he/she will type 'quit'
   3. The user will get asked if he/she would like to save the typed in shopping list ('save' if they want to save it or 'next' if they don't)
    * If typed in 'save' the program will ask the user to give the shopping list a name

+* User chooses to import an already used shopping list:
+  1. Program asks the user the name of the previously saved list

-  4. The program will print the user's optimized route starting at the door and finishing at the chashier
-  5. It will also print the number of steps the route will take
+Then the program will print the user's optimized route starting at the door and finishing at the chashier And lastly it will print the number of steps the route will take

 # Some extra information about the code
-The algorithm we used for the code is:
+The main algorithm we used for the code is:
 * the greedy approach
-  * from it we used the traveling salesman problem
+  * from it we mainly used the traveling salesman problem

-The data structures used are:
+Some data structures that we used in the algorithm are:
-* append
+* append functions
-* sort
+* sorting
 * arrays
 * matrices
 * dicitonaries and lists
-* many functions in the numpy library
+* many functions in the imported libraries